apache/servicecomb-service-center/scripts/docker/build-frontend-image/README.md

 ### How To Run

-This script assumes you have already downloaded all the dependencies using 'gvt restore'.
+This script assumes you have already downloaded all the dependencies using 'glide install'.
 Make sure service-center application is running and get service-center applications IP and PORT addresses.

 Update "PROJECT_ROOT/frontend/conf/app.conf" with service-center applications IP and PORT address.